Benchmark Assessment

 🔍 Strategic Focus and Prioritisation:

-• Recognition of areas with the greatest strategic leverage and transformative potential
+Recognition of areas with the greatest strategic utilize and impactful potential

 🌐 Innovation Impulses and Best Practice Transfer: